CW Ticket Sentiment Analyzer

 Optional

-Example input
+Example Input

-Section titled “Example input”[ { "ticket_id": 123 }, { "ticket_id": 1234, "include_internal": true, "force_refresh": true }]Outputs
+Section titled “Example Input”[ { "ticket_id": 123 }, { "ticket_id": 1234, "include_internal": true, "force_refresh": true }]Outputs

-Added properties
+Added Properties

-Section titled “Added properties”"sentiment": { "sentiment": "positive | negative | neutral | unknown", "sentiment_score": -1.0 to 1.0, "explanation": "reason sentiment was assigned", "synopsis": "summary of ticket notes", "feedback": "customer feedback to technician"},"cached": truecachedindicates whether the sentiment was retrieved from cache.
+Section titled “Added Properties”"sentiment": { "sentiment": "positive | negative | neutral | unknown", "sentiment_score": -1.0, "explanation": "reason sentiment was assigned", "synopsis": "summary of ticket notes", "feedback": "customer feedback to technician"},"cached": truesentiment- overall sentiment label:positive,negative,neutral, orunknownsentiment_score- numeric score from -1.0 (most negative) to 1.0 (most positive)explanation- a brief description of why the sentiment was assignedsynopsis- a concise summary of the ticket note content and interaction historyfeedback- any feedback the customer directed toward the technician, if presentcached- indicates whether the result was retrieved from cache (true) or freshly generated (false)

-Consumed by: any calling agent.
+Consumed by: any calling agent in the Synthreo Builder ecosystem.

-Data source
+Data Source

-Section titled “Data source”ConnectWise
+Section titled “Data Source”ConnectWise

 Section titled “ConnectWise”The function retrieves:

-- ticket notes
+- ticket notes (customer-visible, and internal if

-- last update timestamps
+include_internalis true) - last update timestamps (used for cache invalidation)

 Cache keys are based on: